etlegacy/etlegacy/README.md

 on a 64 bit system.

 At the moment, only the ETrun, ETJump, N!tmod and Legacy mods are available in 64 bit version, while all other existing mods are available in 32 bit only version.
-Read more [here](https://github.com/etlegacy/etlegacy/wiki/Compatible-Mods).
+Read more on the [Compatible mods](https://github.com/etlegacy/etlegacy/wiki/Compatible-Mods) wiki page.

 In case you are a running a 64 bit system, you probably might want to use the **bundled libraries** which are located in a separate *etlegacy-libs* repository and